Natural area management

 Floating wetlands at Tomato Lake and Ascot Waters

-A series of floating wetlands have been installed at Tomato Lake and Ascot Freshwater Lake to help improve water quality and increase aquatic biodiversity.
+A series of floating wetlands were installed at Tomato Lake and Ascot Freshwater Lake during 2020 to help improve water quality and increase aquatic biodiversity.
 The structures at Ascot Waters also provides a perch for waterbirds.

 For further information on these projects, please phone the Parks, Leisure and Environment team on 9477 7257.